Horses are missing a nutrient used by every cell in the body

 A short assessment that identifies whether your horse’s current diet is likely to be supplying enough omega-3, a nutrient that influences coat, recovery, joints and respiratory health, and if not, where the gap sits.

-7–8 questions.
-Around 90 seconds.
+7-8 questions, taking around 90 seconds.
 A personalised result based on your horse’s diet and the areas you want to improve.

 The Synaxis Core 90 Day Protocol